 TB primarily affects the lungs, though the bacteria can infect any organ.
 According to the WHO, almost one-quarter of the world’s population has latent TB infection and is at risk of developing active TB disease.
 The situation is even more dire for people living with HIV, for whom TB disease is the leading cause of death.
 In addition, people living with HIV:

-- Accounted for almost 9% of the cases of TB disease reported globally in 2018; 71% of these cases occurred in Africa.
+- Accounted for almost 8% of the cases of TB disease reported globally in 2019; the proportion of TB cases coinfected with HIV was highest in countries in the WHO African Region, exceeding 50% in parts of southern Africa.

 - Develop TB disease at a rate 20 times higher than the rest of the population.